yinacobian/modELISA-S/README.md

 1. Text file from OD reader in plate format

-2. file-to-info
+2. file-to-info : Informatino about the plate setup and the samples order

-3. sample-to-info
+3. sample-to-info : Adittional information about the samples

-4. neg-pos-concentrations
+4. neg-pos-concentrations : Standard curve concentrations

 Output: